 It’s really a death wish for your business.

-Unless you want to wind up one of those 70%, you’ve got to market your business.
+Unless you want to wind up one of that 70 %, you’ve got to market your business.

 Market Your Business In Less Time

 So how do you fit marketing into your already busy schedule?

 For starters, if you quit multitasking, you’re going to free up some time.

 That’s going to give you a starting point to build a strong marketing strategy that will help your business expand.

 In that free time, your best bet is to learn a few ways to maximize your time creating marketing content.

 Thankfully, there are a bunch of great ways to do just that.